PiAPI Image Generation MCP server

 • TTS Zero-Shot voice generation

-• Midjourney Image generation (imagine feature)
+• Midjourney Image generation (imagine command)

-• Kling Video and Effects generation
+• Kling Video and Effects

 • Luma Dream Machine video generation